q2softwarenl/spatie-medialibrary-manager/README.md

 composer require q2softwarenl/spatie-medialibrary-manager
 ```

-1. Add this line to your app `resources/js/app.js` file:
+1. Add the manager javascript to your app `resources/js/app.js` file:
     ```diff
     import './bootstrap';
     + import './../../vendor/q2softwarenl/spatie-medialibrary-manager/resources/js/manager';
     ```

-2. Add to `app.css`:
+2. Import the manager styles to your app `app.css` file:
     ```css
     @import './../../vendor/q2softwarenl/spatie-medialibrary-manager/resources/css/manager.css';
     @import './../../vendor/q2softwarenl/spatie-medialibrary-manager/resources/css/theme/default.css';
     ```

+3. Run `npm run build`.

-3. Configure the model policy before you can use the manager.
+4. Configure the model policy before you can use the manager.
 After that, you can configure the manager with custom language files, custom configuration and display.
 Use the following policies for each model that has media and implenents the Spatie Medialibrary Manager:

     - `spatieMedialibraryManagerUploadMediaToCollection`
     - `spatieMedialibraryManagerDownloadAllMediaFromCollection`